stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

 In this example you will use some of the available PSyData transformation to instrument the previous LFRic example.
+Initially we will be using kernel extraction as an example, but a list of other applications is provided.

 ## Step 1: Compile all required PSyData libraries
-Change directory to PSyclone's lib directory, and trigger all compilations
+Change directory to PSyclone's ``lib`` directory, and trigger compilation of all PSyData libraries.

-    cd $PYTHONHOME/lib
+    cd $PSYCLONEHOME/lib
     make all

+You need the NetCDF development package installed, the makefiles will be using ``nf-config`` to get the appropriate compiler and linker flags.
+Additionalompiler and compiler flags can be provided using the environment variables F90 and F90FLAGS:

+    F90=ifort F90flags="-O2 -traceback" make all

+By default gfortran will be used.

 ## Step 2: Create a transformation script
-This transformation script will be passed in as a parameter to PSyclone when building the application.
-Initially we will only transform the kernel in time_evolution_alg_mod.f90.
+This transformation script will be used as a parameter to PSyclone when building the application.
+It will insert code to extract input- and output-data of a kernel.
+Initially we will only transform the kernel in ``time_evolution_alg_mod.f90``.
-Use the simple script ``transform_one.py`` as a template to create a new transformation script that applies one of the following PSyData transformations;
+Use the simple script ``transform_one.py`` as a template to create a new transformation script that applies the LFRic-specific kernel extraction transformation.
+The class is contained in ``psyclone.domain.lfric.transformations`` and called ``LFRicExtractTrans``.

-    from psyclone.domain.lfric.transformations import LFRicExtractTrans

-    from psylone.psyir.transformations import ProfileTrans

-    from psyclone.psyir.transformations import ReadOnlyVerificationTrans

-    from psyclone.psyir.transformations import NanTestTrans

-The ``apply()`` function in this script is called by PSyclone.
-Inside ``apply`` create an instance of the transformation you have picked, and apply it to the schedule for "invoke_propagate_perturbation", which you can get inside of ``apply`` using:
+The ``apply()`` function in this script is called by PSyclone before code is created.
+Inside ``apply`` create an instance of the extraction transformation and apply it to the schedule for "invoke_propagate_perturbation".
+The template contains most of the required calls, you only need to fill in the details.

-    invoke = psy.invokes.get("invoke_prop"agate_perturbation")
-    schedule = invoke.schedule

 ## Step 3: Modify the makefile to use the script

+There is a set of makefiles provided in this directory, one for each of the available PSyData transformation.
+They all include ``Makefile.inc`` which defines all of the rules, the PSyData-specific makefiles just supply different settings for compiling and linking with the PSyData libraries.

-The makefile already contains a separate rule for the file time_evolution_alg_mod.x90.
-You need to add the ``-s`` flag to PSyclone and provide the name of your script.
+Each of the makefile already contains a separate rule for the file ``time_evolution_alg_mod.x90``.
+For this part of the exercise, add the ``-s`` flag to the ``psycline`` invocation in ``Makefile.extract`` and provide the name of your script so that PSyclone will invoke it.
+You can the create your application

-You then also need to provide the include path to the corresponding wrapper library in F90FLAGS, and the location and name of the library to link with.
+using:

+    make -f Makefile.extract

 ## Step 4: Compile